prakharjadaun/DSA/README.md

 - Merge two sorted linked list.
 - Add two numbers represented by linked list.
 - Rotate a linked list.
+- Find the nth node of the linked list from the end.

 </details>